-A three-stage stratified cluster sampling method was followed for selecting sampled households across the country.
+TI Bangladesh followed a three-stage stratified cluster sampling method for selecting sampled households across the country.

 The Integrated Multi-purpose Sampling Frame (IMPS) developed by the Bangladesh Bureau of Statistics (BBS) was used as the sampling frame.

 At first stage, villages or mohallas for each of 16 strata were selected randomly from IMPS.
 The number of strata was determined by dividing 8 divisions into rural and urban sections.
 The number of villages or mohallas for each of the stratum was determined in proportion to the respective population weight after Square Root transformation.

 At second stage, each selected village or mohalla was divided into some segments or clusters of 100 households as required by the number of households in the village or mohalla.
 After that, a segment of 100 households was selected randomly.

 At third stage, 12 households were selected following systematic random sample technique from selected segment or cluster.
 The sample size for the survey was determined following 2015 survey parameters at 5% margin of error.

 - 86.0% of the surveyed households received health services, among those 50.0% received services from government healthcare institutions, 77.3% from private institutions and 2.5% from NGOs.

 - Among the households that received health services from government institutions, 42.5% had become victims of corruption.

 - Among the service recipient households, 19.8% had to pay bribe or extra money, 8.4% were advised unduly to go to private clinics or diagnostic centers and 7.5% found no doctors/nurse/CHCP when required.